asimov-platform/asimov.sh/README.md

 # ASIMOV.so

-A website for the ASIMOV platform built with Svelte and Tailwind CSS.
+A website for the ASIMOV Platform built with Svelte and Tailwind CSS.

 ## Development Setup